g1eb/angular-calendar-heatmap/README.md

 ```

 See [index.html](https://github.com/g1eb/angular-calendar-heatmap/blob/master/index.html) for an example implementation with random data or click <a href="https://rawgit.com/g1eb/angular-calendar-heatmap/master/" target="_blank">here</a> for a live demo.

+## Non-Angular version

+If you are looking for a plain vanilla javascript version of the heatmap, check out [calendar-heatmap-graph](https://github.com/g1eb/calendar-heatmap)

 ## Dependencies